UR-DataScience/electric-book/book/text/chapter_03.md

 cout << "citizen." << endl;
 ```

-The characters "You are " are sent to the output stream.
+The characters `"You are "` are sent to the output stream.
 The
 expression `age >= 65` is evaluated.
-If the result is true, the
+If the result is `true`, the
-characters "a senior " are sent to the output stream.
+characters `"a senior "` are sent to the output stream.
 If the result
-is false, the characters "not a senior " is sent to the output stream.
+is false, the characters `"not a senior "` is sent to the output stream.
 In either case, the next statement to be executed sends the the
-characters "citizen." to the output stream.
+characters `"citizen."` to the output stream.

 There is one thing to point out here: any statement in an `IF` or `ELSE`
 statement could be a block or a compound statement.
 If so, they must be
-enclosed in a pair of braces.
+enclosed in a **pair of braces**.
 Here is an example which also shows a
 compound expression:

 ```cpp